drixpyyy/icuda/README.md

 iCUDA is completely open-source and safe.
 It requires no installers or third-party libraries.
 You compile it yourself so you know exactly what code is running on your hardware.

 #### 1. Setup the Compiler
-To compile iCUDA, you need a modern GCC compiler that supports AVX2.
 1. Go to [WinLibs.com](https://winlibs.com/#download-release).
 2. Scroll to the "Latest" section.
 3. Find **"Win64 (without LLVM/Clang/LLD/LLDB): Zip Archive"** under the **UCRT** release.